-We use learning theory to investigate different aspects of learning in rodent models and the neuroscience toolbox to probe neural and glial activity in detail.
-To do so, we rely on neurophysiology, anatomy and cell-specific manipulations via optogenetic and pharmacogenetics applications.
-We are particularly interested in cortical-subcortical communication at different stages of learning, organization of inhibitory signaling, and the ongoing dialogue between the amygdala and its input/output structures.
+We use learning theory to investigate different aspects of emotion regulation in rodent models and the neuroscience toolbox to probe neural and glial activity in detail.
+Our approaches include neurophysiology, neuroanatomy, cell-specific manipulations, and transcriptomics.
+We are particularly interested in the ongoing dialogue between the amygdala, the prefrontal cortex and their input/output structures.

 Research Projects

-Prefrontal - Basal forebrain – amygdala circuit interactions in threat and safety
+Prefrontal - basal forebrain – amygdala circuit interactions in extinction learning

 Mechanisms of excitatory and inhibitory control in the amygdala